Azure-Samples/active-directory-xamarin-native-v2/2-With-broker/README.md

 - For Windows: `keytool -exportcert -alias androiddebugkey -keystore %HOMEPATH%\.android\debug.keystore | openssl sha1 -binary | openssl base64`
 - For Mac: `keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore | openssl sha1 -binary | openssl base64`

-More information on the [keytool here](https://docs.oracle.com/cd/E82085_01/140/rib_security_guide/appendixB.htm)
+Keytool is part of the standard Java distribution.
+You may need to the add the jdk to your path, and you can normally find the jdk in `C:\Program Files\Java\jdk1.8.0_251\bin`.
+Keytool is typically used for managing keys and certifications you can sign things with with.
+More information on the [keytool here](https://docs.oracle.com/cd/E82085_01/140/rib_security_guide/appendixB.htm).
+Keytool also relies on OpenSSL, so you may also need to [install it from this website](https://www.openssl.org/).

-Once you have your signature, simply use the `msauth://"Package Name"/"Signature Hash"` format as shown above to create your redirect URI.
+Once you have your signature, simply use the `msauth://{Package Name}/{Signature Hash}` format as shown above to create your redirect URI.

 NOTE: You also have the option of acquiring your redirect URI with code. see [Brokered Authentication for Android](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-net-use-brokers-with-xamarin-apps) for more details

-Time to run the app!

-#### Step 7: System Browser configuration with Android Broker redirect URI (Android Only) (Optional)
+#### [Android only, optional] Step 4g: System Browser configuration with Android Broker redirect URI

-If you are using the system browser for interactive authntication, is possible to run into the scenario where you have configured your application to use brokered authentication but the device does not have broker installed.
+If you are using the system browser for interactive authentication, it is possible you will have configured your application to use brokered authentication when the device does not have broker installed.
 In this scenario, MSAL will try to authenticate using the default system browser in the device.
 This will fail out of the box because the redirect URI is configured for broker and the system browser would know how to use it to navigate back to MSAL.
-To resolve this, you can configure what's know as an intent filter with the broker redirect URI that you used in step four.
+To resolve this, you can configure what is known as an intent filter with the broker redirect URI that you used in step four.
 You will need to modify your application's manifest to add the intent filter as shown below.

 ```
 //NOTE: the slash before your signature value added to the path attribute